 Besides tourism, economic activities on the Eiderstedt peninsula are concentrated on only few other sectors.
 The region is dominated by agriculture, with the majority of the land being extensively used grassland.
 The vast green meadows with a dense network of drainage trenches, the so-called "Grüppen", in combination with the flatness of the region provide an unobstructed view of the landscape and give an observer the impression of an unlimited rural environment.
-Among others, the special characteristics of the landscape of the peninsula are one reason for many tourists to visit Eiderstedt each year.

-Fig. 1: The Eiderstedt peninsula (mosaic of aerial photographs provided by Landesamt für Natur und Umwelt des Landes Schleswig-Holstein, photos by C. Schleupner)
+Figure 1: The Eiderstedt peninsula (mosaic of aerial photographs provided by Landesamt für Natur und Umwelt des Landes Schleswig-Holstein, photos: C. Schleupner).